zongy17/SMG/test_config.md

 For all cases, case_name = "OIL" and other_param = "GMRES 10 GMG 0 2 PGS PGS PGS", while cx, cy, cz, and px, py, pz are shown below specifically.

+executable = "smg_All64.exe" and "smg_K64P32D16.exe" on ARM-based platform, while only "smg_All64.exe" on X86 platform.

 # Case: size of 640x64x768

 cx = 640, cy = 64, cz = 768